 The benefit of an RRSP is that the contributions can be used to reduce your tax payable in the year in which contributions are claimed.
 Any income you earn in the RRSP is usually exempt from tax as long as the funds remain in the plan.
 However, once you receive payments from the plan, they are taxed at your current tax rate.

-In addition, at the time of withdrawing, the bank/investment company withholds taxes as follows for Canadian residents:
+In addition, at the time of withdrawing, the bank/investment company has RRSP withdrawal taxes for Canadians:

 - 10% (5% in Quebec) on amounts up to $5,000;

 - 20% (10% in Quebec) on amounts over $5,000 up to including $15,000; and

 - 30% (15% in Quebec) on amounts over $15,000.

 For non-residents of Canada, withholding is 25% for lump-sum RRSP withdrawals and 15% for periodic pension payments.

 Previously, the IRS required Form 8891 to be filed to report contributions, undistributed earnings and distributions received from RRSPs and RRIFs.

 However, due to the recent changes, Form 8891 no longer needs to be filed, and individual will be considered to have made the treaty election for deferral.